 If you or someone you know has been accused of a criminal offense, or if you are facing charges stemming from criminal offenses, there are legal resources available to you throughout the Washington, D.C. metro area.

 That’s where the highly skilled legal team at Lotze Mosley, LLP comes in.
 We know that mistakes happen, and they can sometimes be costly.
 However, everyone deserves to have their rights protected, even if a law has been broken.
 We will work with you to assess your charges, as well as the circumstances surrounding them, and devise a strategy that yields the most favorable result possible.

-Our team’s experience, reputation and dedication are virtually unparalleled in this area of law – let us work with you to find resolution today.
+Our team’s experience, reputation, and dedication are virtually unparalleled in this area of law – let us work with you to find a resolution today.